knative/func/docs/guides/commands.md

 ## `deploy`

 Deploys the Function project in the current directory.
 The user may specify a path to the project directory using the `--path` or `-p` flag.
 Reads the `func.yaml` configuration file to determine the image name.
 An image and registry may be specified on the command line using the  `--image` or `-i` and `--registry` or `-r` flag.
+The user may set an environment variable by using `--env` or `-e` flag, e.g. `-e VAR_NAME=VAR_VALUE`.
+To unset a variable dash `-` suffix is used, e.g. `-e VAR_NAME-`.

 Derives the service name from the project name.
 There is no mechanism by which the user can specify the service name.
 The user must have already initialized the  function using `func create` or they will encounter an error.